sanghyun-son/pysrwarp/README.md

 # PySRWarp

 A core part implementation of the paper \
-Sanghyun Son and Kyoung Mu Lee, "SRWarp: Generalized Image Super-Resolution under Arbitrary Transformation", **CVPR** 2021
+Sanghyun Son and Kyoung Mu Lee, "SRWarp: Generalized Image Super-Resolution under Arbitrary Transformation," **CVPR** 2021

 ## Introduction

 In the image warping process, the target image can be obtained by applying spatially-varying filters to each local patch in a source image.
-Such operation can be easily implemented with the ```im2col``` function widely used in image processing.
-However, it is relateively slow and occupies large memory.
+Such an operation can be easily implemented with the ```im2col``` function widely used in image processing.
+However, it is relatively slow and occupies large memory.

 This repository provides an efficient PyTorch implementation with a CUDA backend for the spatially-varying filtering with the following specifications: